Aider-AI/aider/docs/faq.md

 GPT-3.5 is
 limited to editing somewhat smaller codebases.
-It is less able to follow instructions and can't reliably return code edits as "diffs".
+It is less able to follow instructions and so can't reliably return code edits as "diffs".
 Aider disables the
 repository map
 when using GPT-3.5.
-To use GPT-3.5, you can run `aider --35turbo` as a shortcut for `--model gpt-3.5-turbo-0125`.

-For detailed quantitative comparisons, please see the [aider blog](https://aider.chat/blog/) which contains many benchmarking articles.
+For detailed quantitative comparisons of the various models, please see the [aider blog](https://aider.chat/blog/) which contains many benchmarking articles.